CommonWealthRobotics/bowler-kernel/design.md

   - List available plugins
   - Add a plugin
     - Adding a plugin with an ID that conflicts with an ID of an already-added plugin throws an error.
     - !
 RFC: What should the schema for adding a plugin be?
 The most natural method is by specifying the path to the Jar file, but we don't want to use file paths.
 We could support specifying a Git File URI.
 What else?
 I don't want to allow specifying content because that would involve sending potentially lots of megabytes over the RPC call.
+We could have a registry of simulator plugins similar to how we will have a registry of toolchains.
   - Remove a plugin by its ID.
 - Each plugin has a unique ID and a Jar file.
 - The kernel must be able to download simulator plugins.